 Have you just set up a business?
 Or maybe you’ve bought your very first company.
 If so, congratulations.
 The 2020s is an exciting time to go into business.
 New technology like digital banks and the ever-growing number of apps that increase out productivity make making money easier than ever before.

-But to get started with your new business, you’ll want to make sure you are legal and have a payroll system sorted.
+But to get started with your new business, you’ll want to make sure you are legal, have a payroll system sorted and a reliable contractor accountant to consult with at all times.

 Here’s all you need to know about paying employees in your new business.